 - Keep an eye on the soap and stir it down gently only if it starts to bubble over.

 - The mix will begin to take on a clear Vaseline like look.
 Once the whole mix has this look, you can test it to see if it is done.
 Take a small sample of the soap and rub it between your fingers.
 It should have a waxy feel.
 Test the soap by touching it to your tongue, if it 'zaps' like a nine volt battery, it's not done.
 Keep cooking until it no longer 'zaps'.

 1. Incorporating additives.

 - Mix in any botanical bits and extracts.

 - Once the soap has cooled a bit, you can add the essential oils.
 Make sure to cool the soap to a temperature below the essential oils flash point.
-Flash point is the temperature that the oil will ignite and vaporize.
+Flash point is the temperature that the essential oil will ignite and vaporize.
 If it is added at too high a temperature, your soap may not smell like you planned.

 2. Moulding the soap.

 - Hot process soap is a lot like re-batching when it comes to molding.
 It doesn't pour.
 It is a thick gooey mass (like mashed potatoes) that must be scooped into the mold quickly.

 - Remove the soap from the mold and take off the butchers paper.
 If you used unlined individual molds, you may find it easier to remove the soap by placing it in the freezer for awhile.